venanzio/AoC/2023/README.md

 This works for Parts 1 and 2 with a different expansion rate.

 *Don't try to expand the whole image, that would be too big for Part 2!*

+## Day 12: Hot Springs

+**Part 1** can be solved by just pattern matching the group numbers with the input rows.

+**Part 2** is too large to use the simplistic strategy of Part 1.
+Since we are going to recompute the same patterns several times, I used dynamic programming to compute them the first time we encounter and then reuse the result.